chocolatey/choco-wiki/AutomaticPackages.md

 ### Important notes for files hosted on SourceForge
 Try this first:
-* In advanced settings, change the user agent to `chocolatey command line`.
+* In advanced settings, ensure the user agent is `chocolatey command line`.
 This will allow ketarin to behave similarly to how Chocolatey does.
 ![Ketarin Job Advanced Settings](https://cloud.githubusercontent.com/assets/63502/7350038/b1928aaa-ecc2-11e4-8abe-af9e7c65c82a.png)

 If you want to make an automatic package that downloads files hosted on SourceForge, it gets a bit tricky.
 Ketarin does not directly support download links from SourceForge in the format `http://sourceforge.net/projects/…/download`, because these download links automatically redirect to a mirror (e.&nbsp;g. `http://heanet.dl.sourceforge.net/project/…`).
 Ketarin does not support these kind of automatic redirections, but Chocolatey does.